Shiratama Mochi Rice Flour (200g)

 - Done!
 Enjoy with some Anko Bean Paste and/or icecream.

-Taxes & Customs FeesShipping products from Japan may be subject to taxes and to customs fees in the country of delivery.
+Taxes & Customs FeesAs our products are shipped from Japan they may be subject to taxes and to customs fees in the country of delivery.
 These costs are the customer’s responsibility.

 For our customers in the USA: